-In this work, we introduced the Pressure Threshold (PT) model, a diffusion framework designed to capture reinforcement effects and gradual influence accumulation in social networks.
-The PT model extends the classic Linear Threshold (LT) model by dynamically amplifying a node’s outgoing influence in proportion to the cumulative pressure it receives from its neighbors.
-We established that Influence Maximization under PT remains NP-hard and proved that PT preserves monotonicity, though submodularity does not generally hold when the amplification parameter $\alpha > 0$.
-These properties suggest that traditional greedy algorithms may require adaptation when applied to PT.

-Our experiments on real-world and synthetic networks demonstrated that PT produces seed sets distinct from those chosen by LT, often leading to broader or faster spread.
-In particular, dense networks amplified pressure more strongly, while sparse networks exhibited more modest gains.
-These results highlight PT’s ability to capture diffusion dynamics not modeled by LT or IC.
+In this work, we introduced the Pressure Threshold (PT) model, a diffusion framework that captures reinforcement effects and cumulative influence in social networks.
+PT extends the Linear Threshold (LT) model by amplifying a node’s outgoing influence according to the pressure it receives from neighbors.
+We showed that influence maximization under PT remains NP-hard and that PT is neither monotone nor submodular when $\alpha>0$, implying that classical greedy guarantees may not fully apply.
+Experiments on real and synthetic networks demonstrated that PT yields seed sets and spreads distinct from LT, with stronger gains in denser networks and more modest effects in sparse ones.
+These findings highlight PT’s ability to model reinforcement-driven diffusion not captured by LT.